harshith242/fastapi-temporal/README.md

 **NOTE:**

-All the activity results, if needed, can be retrieved using the `get_activity_result`.
-To fetch the result of callback, please use the `get_callback_result` function, the argument supplied should be the activity ID for which the callback result is needed.
+All the activity results, if needed, can be retrieved using the `get_activity_result` query handler.
+To fetch the result of callback, please use the `get_callback_result` query handler, the argument supplied should be the activity ID for which the callback result is needed.

 ## Example Application